-This is the fifty-fourth in a series of reviews of the best dive resort locations around the world.
+This is the fifty-fourth in a series of reviews of the best scuba diving destinations around the world.
 In this post, the focus is on St Lucia.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.